Do you wake up during the witching hour to test your blood sugar?

 In a totally unofficial survey of PWDs on Facebook, the majority of folks responding to my query said they don't test their blood sugar at night because they "always" wake up.
 Well, that might be one of the biggest misconceptions type 1s have about their own disease!

 Sadly, we regularly hear stories of PWD kids, teens and adults who pass away in their sleep.
-No one is sure what causes this dead-in-bed syndrome, but the theory is that a nighttime low blood sugar — called a nocturnal low — episode triggers some kind of fatal cardiac arrhythmia.
-Some studies estimate that "dead-in-bed" accounts for 6% of deaths in type 1 PWDs under 40.
+No one is sure what causes this dead-in-bed syndrome, but the theory is that a nighttime low blood sugar — called a nocturnal low — episode triggers some kind of

 In addition, there's also been more data coming out of centers conducting in-patient trials of the Artificial Pancreas showing that many type 1 PWDs do have nocturnal hypoglycemia quite often, and it lasts a looong time without the PWD ever waking up.
 A JDRF study of adults and children showed their blood sugar was low for more than 2 hours a quarter of the time overnight!
 It's the entire reason why the Medtronic VEO, with its automatic low glucose shut-off, is being vigorously fought over with the FDA.